CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 # Helium DIY Sensor Quickstart

 This guide is intended to provide a step by step guide to implement a basic DIY sensor on the Helium network.
-The example use case is an Aquaponics greenhouse which requires the following sensors.
+The example use-case is an Aquaponics greenhouse which requires the following sensors.
 * Air temperature
 * Humidity
 * Water Temperature